Top 5 Winter Activities in Gstaad

 2. Tour the mountains by bike

 Winter biking, also known as fat biking, is becoming increasingly popular in Gstaad.
 Permitted on most of the region’s winter walking trails, winter biking is a fun way to explore the landscape.
 Sparenmoos above Zweisimmen provides ideal winter biking terrain with a choice of scenic circular tours and downhill runs.
-Keen bikers can also take part in the Snow Bike Festival, a three-day race taking place in mid-January consisting of three unique events - the 19 km Afternoon Race on Friday afternoon, the 60 km Marathon Race on the Saturday and the 36 km Downhill Endurance Race on the Sunday.
+If you are looking to discover more hidden gems in Gstaad, bike guides are ideal for both beginners and more experienced mountain bikers.
+Local professional tour guides, these bike guides will be able to show you the best spots that Gstaad and the surrounding area has to offer.

 3. Enjoy a sleigh ride through the beautiful countryside